greim/motel/readme.md

 We'll use the Elm architecture as an example, since it's a good distillation of Flux, and also provided the inspiration for Redux.
 An Elm app consists of model, view, and update components.

 This architecture is pristinely simple, until you try to add data-fetching.
-Then things start getting complicated, since neither the model, the view, or the update are concerned with data-fetching.
+Then things start getting complicated, since neither the model, the view, nor the update are concerned with asynchronous data requests.

 The data vacancy pattern moves data-fetching into a separate module.
 For input, it observes data-vacancies in the DOM.
 Its output is a stream of dispatch events feeding into the update mechanism.